 Do you want to know the secret to getting the most eggs from your chickens?
-Maybe you are considering adding chickens to your homestead for egg production for your family.
+Maybe you are thinking about adding some chickens to your homestead, and you just love eggs…

-Maybe you just want a few chickens to grace your backyard and eat ticks and other pests but wouldn’t mind eating some fresh eggs every day.
+Maybe you just want a few chickens to graze your backyard, and eat ticks and other pests but wouldn’t mind eating some fresh eggs every day.

 Or maybe you want to use your flock to add a little income to your family’s budget by selling eggs to friends, family, or local customers.
 You could even sell hatching eggs from some breeds of chickens.